-The Stanley Hotel, if you want a unique stay look at staying at The Stanley Hotel.
+The Stanley Hotel, if you want a unique stay consider The Stanley Hotel.
 This historic 1909 hotel is best known for the movie The Shining.
 The hotel is said to have inspired Stephen King’s novel, The Shining but contrary to rumor, it was not filmed at The Stanley Hotel.

 Steamside Cabins has 21 cabins and suites on 29 acres of pine and aspen trees in Estes Park, CO.
 It’s located on the Fall River with lots of wildlife.
 More info here.

-For packing ideas check out our Ultimate Hiking Gear for Kids Guide.
+For packing ideas for kids check out our favorite hiking gear for kids.